-The student identification card carries with it such privileges as use of College facilities, reduced or free admission to many College events, drama and music productions, movies, campus dances, and athletic events.
+The student identification card carries with it such privileges as use of College facilities, serves as identification in the Academic Testing Center in the Learning Resource Center, reduced or free admission to many College events, drama and music productions, movies, campus dances, and athletic events.
 It also serves as a library card, an I.D. for financial aid, for the Wellness Center, and to write personal checks in the College Bookstore.
-To obtain a Student I.D. card, the student must present current enrollment and an official form of government issued photo identification in the Student Services Building Lobby, Room 100.
+To obtain a student I.D. card, the student must present current enrollment and an official form of government issued photo identification in the Student Services Building, Room 100.